willis240/willis240.github.io/README.md

 - Edited 'ping_test.py' to be more modular like 'port_check.py'
 - Changed 'target.yaml' such that 'ping_test.py' and 'port_check.py' share the same targets

+#### July 17

+- Overhauled the Pinging Google jupyter notebook so that it would be up-to-date with the latest version of the pinging file, though not with the overall monitoring project

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.